HillaryKoros/Musoknotetab_Maranet/README.md

 # Flood Impact Maps

-This project focuses on developing a full-stack solution for visualizing flood impact data.
+This project focuses on developing a full-stack solution for visualizing flood impact data and Hazard Maps.
 The architecture integrates automated data fetching, a backend API, and a React frontend for interactive visualization.
-The development environment uses Docker, VS Code, and Ubuntu WSL 1.
+The development environment uses Docker, VS Code.

 ## Table of Contents
 - [Project Structure](#project-structure)